Greugreu/Hytale-BetterMap/README.md

 ### Configuration Commands

 * `/bettermap min <value>`
 * **Description:** Sets the minimum zoom scale (how far you can zoom out).
 Lower values allow seeing more of the map at once.
 Must be greater than 2.0.
+The default minimum zoom in base hytale is 32.
 * **Permission:** `command.bettermap.min`